IvanMilivojevic/RPSLS-game/README.md

 - GitLens
 - Import Cost
 - Prettier
-- REST Client (this one is good for testing API endpoints, and game-service-api-test.http file has all used endpoints)
+- REST Client (this one is good for testing API endpoints instead of Postman or similar and game-service-api-test.http file has all endpoints used for game services)

 ## Additional improvements